pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 The [interactive
 manual](https://traineq.org/ImGuiBundle/emscripten/bin/demo_imgui_bundle.html)
-provides many demos, *with any easy access to their code*.
+provides many demos, *with easy access to their code*.
 It includes all the examples that are explained here, and many more.

 ![ImGui Node editor in
 action](https://raw.githubusercontent.com/pthom/imgui_bundle/with_test_engine/bindings/imgui_bundle/doc/doc_images//demo_node_editor.jpg)